vietthang207/bubble-saga/README.md

 Note that if the level designed to have some bubble in mid air, they will fall when the level begins, and user also been credit for score.

+The app has 3 preload level(Heart, Broken_Heart, test) that only accessible through level selection window.
+User can play and edit those levels but cannot overwrite those level.

 ### Problem 1: Cannon Direction